zidanesabir/note_app/README.md

 3. **Collaboration**
    - Use the "Share" button to invite users by email
    - Recipients see "Shared by: [email]" on shared notes
-   - Check the notification bell for new shared content
-   - Generate public links for broader access

 4. **Organization**
    - Filter notes by status (Private/Shared/Public)